 Product Placement & Tie-Ins

-Hideo Kojima has announced that major product placement and tie-ins will play a major role in Peace Walker.
-Kojima Productions will be teaming up with several major brands for various supports, Mountain Dew will offer cans with Peace Walker advertisement and a code on the can will allow players to receive a Mountain Dew branded T-shirt, the same goes for Axe.
+Hideo Kojima announced that major product placement and tie-ins would play a major role in Peace Walker.
+Kojima Productions teamed up with several major brands for various supports.
+Mountain Dew offered cans with Peace Walker advertisement and a code on the allowed players to receive a Mountain Dew branded T-shirt, the same goes for Axe.
 The are also several tie-ins with other popular video game franchises like Monster Hunter and Assassin's Creed.
 There is even a era specific Sony Walkman taking the place of the iPod from MGS 4.

 Monster Hunter Missions